BlokasLabs/patchbox-os-docs/docs/InstallOS.md

 # Install the Operating System to the SD Card

-To write an OS image to the SD Card for use with your Raspberry Pi, we recommend using the balenaEtcher software.
+To write an OS image to the SD card for use with your Raspberry Pi, we recommend using the balenaEtcher software.
 Follow the steps listed below and get it done!

 **Note:** All existing data on the SD card will be lost once the OS image flashing process is started.